lltfm/openness/works/the_epitomes_of_openness/the_epitomes_of_openness.md

 *Artwork: “closed minded”, Chema Mendez, 2024 ([source](https://x.com/mendezmendezart/status/1799553221255409921))*

 > A Blind Certainty doesn't listen.
 It won't consider questions.
 It has no
 > doubts.
-Its mind has fully merged with its choice.
-It is blind & unaware of
+Its mind has fully merged with its choice & it has become blind &
-> itself, seeing only what it prefers.
+> unaware of itself.
 It doesn't seek opposing views.
-It
+It ignores counter
-> ignores counter evidence.
-It doesn't care if it has been deceived.
-It never
+> evidence.
+It sees only what it prefers.
+It doesn't care if it's been deceived.
-> admits who benefits.
-It has seen itself decide in the mirror of others' minds.
+> It never admits who benefits.
+It has seen itself decide, in the mirrors of
-> Its heart has closed.
+> others' minds & its heart has closed.
 It has forgotten the sky.
 >
 > Who hides from us all that is uncomfortable & undesired?
 What words can reach
 > us when we stop listening to what might be true?
 How are hearts returned to
 > wonder?

 # Questioning Certainty